Order of Service

 And take not thy Holy Spirit from us.

-The officiant sings the Collects; of the day, for peace, and for aid against all perils
+The officiant sings the Collects; of the day, for Peace, for Grace:

-O God, the King of glory, which has exalted thy only Son Jesus Christ, with great triumph, unto thy kingdom in heaven, we beseech thee leave us not comfortless but send to us thine Holy Ghost to comfort and exalt us unto the same place whither our saviour Christ is gone before, who liveth and reigneth with thee and the Holy Ghost, now and for evermore.
+O God the King of glory, who hast exalted thine only Son Jesus Christ with great triumph unto thy kingdom in heaven; we beseech thee, leave us not comfortless; but send to us thine Holy Ghost to comfort us, and exalt us unto the same place whither our Saviour Christ is gone before, who liveth and reigneth with thee and the Holy Ghost, one God, world without end.
 Amen.

 The officiant says the Prayers; for the Royal Family, and for the Members of the Order of the Bath